SystemsGenetics/KINC/docs/analytics.rst

 Export Correlation Matrix
 -------------------------

-The Export Correlation Matrix analytic takes two data objects, a CMX object and a CCM object, and writes a plain-text correlation matrix, where each line is a correlation that includes the pairwise index, correlation value, sample mask, and several other summary statistics.
+The Export Correlation Matrix analytic takes two data objects, a CMX object and a CCM object, and writes a plain-text correlation matrix.

 .. code:: bash